kevinzunigacuellar/web/src/pages/blog/dark-mode-in-astro.md

 ---
 layout: '../../layouts/BlogLayout.astro'
-title: Implement dark mode with tailwindcss in Astro
+title: Add dark mode with tailwindcss in Astro
 heroImage: /public/assets/darkmode.jpeg
 imageAlt: 'A rocket in space'
 setup: import Image from '../../components/Image.astro'
 pubDate: 2022-05-04
-description: Perfect dark mode implementation for your Astro 🚀 website with tailwindcss
+description: In this guide, you will learn how to add a perfect dark mode to your Astro project 🚀 using TailwindCSS.
 ---

 Some of the most popular websites use dark mode.
 It's a great way to make your website more accessible.
-In this post, I will explain how you can implement a perfect dark mode with TailwindCSS in your next Astro project.
+In this guide, we will learn how to implement a perfect dark mode with TailwindCSS in your Astro project.

-In this example we will use preact to create the button toggler UI but feel free to use any other framework of your preference.
+In this guide, we will use preact to create the button toggler UI but feel free to use any other framework of your preference.

-## 🧑‍💻 Set up your project
+## 🧑‍💻 Getting started

 Start a new Astro project and install your dependecies: